hairyf/naive-ui-pro-components/docs/guide/faq.md

 ## Pagination config and control separation in defineTable

-In `np-table`, the `pagination` prop is only for configuring the display parameters of pagination, while `page` and `pageSize` are managed entirely by `defineTable`.
+In `nu-table`, the `pagination` prop is only for configuring the display parameters of pagination, while `page` and `pageSize` are managed entirely by `defineTable`.
 You can configure the initial values of these two parameters via the defineTable options.

 ```ts
 const table = defineTable({